mallika0509/py2048/README.md

 the moment winning quantity appears on the matrix,u win the game. similarly, if the matrix if full of non-zero numbers before the winning amount appears, you will have lost the game.

-[GAME WAS RUN ON WINDOWS IN COMMAND PROMPT]
+[GAME WAS RUN ON WINDOWS IN COMMAND PROMPT USING SUBLIME TEXT]

 The first few lines of the code, require the user to enter the desired size of matrix and the amount required to win.